gvwilson/thirdbit/_posts/2018/03/2018-03-20-goodbye-jeff.md

 I remember him making the woman I married feel like family, how he paid his debts even when he was facing ruin, and how he never stopped trying to create something amazing.
-I remember the look on his face when he told me he had cancer again, and that the last thing he said to me was,
+I remember the look on his face last November when he told me he had cancer again, and that the last thing he said to me was,
 "Remember, you still have a lot of good times in front of you."